nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 docker build --tag nerfstudio -f Dockerfile .
 ```
 ### Using an interactive container
 The docker container can be launched with an interactive terminal where nerfstudio commands can be entered as usual.
-Some parameters are required and some are strongly reocmmended for usage as following:
+Some parameters are required and some are strongly recommended for usage as following:
 ```bash
 docker run --gpus all \                                         # Give the container access to nvidia GPU (required).
             -v /folder/of/your/data:/workspace/ \               # Mount a folder from the local machine into the container to be able to process them (required).